-- Have the patient wear an identification bracelet or necklace with their name, address, and phone number.
+- Have the person wear an ID bracelet or necklace with their name, address, and phone number on it.

 - Tell neighbors and others in the area that the person who has dementia may wander.
-Ask them to call you or to help them get home.
+Ask them to call you or to help them get home if this happens.

-- Fence and close off any areas that may be dangerous, such as a stairwell or deck, or a hot tub or swimming pool.
+- Fence and close off any areas that may be dangerous, such as a stairwell, deck, a hot tub, or a swimming pool.

-- Consider giving the person a GPS device or a cell phone (which will have a GPS locator embedded in it).
+- Consider giving the person a GPS device or a cell phone with a GPS locator embedded in it.